Set public access button on the FGDC document display page doesn't work (on sanparks skin).

 Both documents still keep the original access rules after click the buttons.

-#1 Updated by Jing Tao over 7 years ago
+#1 Updated by Jing Tao almost 11 years ago

 The kepler_kepler_21 is a FGDC document with the public readable access rule.
 Here is the record on xml_access: